lupusllc/terraform-azurerm-resource-group/README.md

-# terraform-azurerm-resource-group
+# Repo: terraform-azurerm-resource-group

-This is a public repo used as source for public Terraform modules.
+This is a [public repo](https://github.com/lupusllc/terraform-azurerm-resource-group), used as source for this public Terraform module.

 ## Purpose

 These modules were created to expand provider capabilities and implement org standards & defaults.

 This helps shift complexity right (module side), while reducing complexity left (root/user side).
 So configuration is more easily defined at the vars/tfvars level.

 ### Enhanced Capabilities

 * Uses a list of objects to create zero or more resources.
 * Uses a default map for common defaults, when not provided.
   * Location.